Jjzme2/vue-resume-spa/.dev/Notes/GithubNotes.md

 Detail:
 	1. Renamed `BaseJournal` to `BaseBook` and updated all references to this.
 	2. Added `Journal` class which will inherit from `BaseBook`.
 Modified `JournalCard` to use this.

+## Gitchange - 619de80c-20a5-4a0b-bb4d-0c02e0925183

+Date: 6/13/24

+Detail: Moved to dev PC.
+1. Added Ollie Lumberjack started.
+2. Edited `JournalCard.vue` to allow for BaseBook instead of only Journal.
+   - This should be edited further to be appropriate.
+E.G rename Journal, file/class etc.
+3. Modified `HomeView` message.

+## Gitchange - 28a8e228-70af-4c75-be7e-2819507e781e